edgedb/easy-edgedb/chapter0/index.md

 ## Plain English

 We want to give as many people as possible the opportunity to sit down and give EdgeDB a try, and so we've opted for a style of writing that's simple and straightforward.
-Not baby talk, just plain English.
 We have three types of people in mind here:

-* People unfamiliar with how to build a database but ready to understand how they work if the concepts are explained in a straightforward way,
+* People unfamiliar with databases but ready to understand how they work if the concepts are explained in a straightforward way,
-* People who _are_ familiar with databases but maybe aren't in the mood to wade through dense verbiage for a product they've never seen before,
+* People who _are_ familiar with databases but don't want to wade through dense verbiage to learn a new database and query language,
 * People with English as a second (or third, fourth...) language who would much prefer reading a book in plain English for the same reason.

 ## Interactivity and experimentation